AlexanderLegon/Java-SortManager/README.md

 This Java project was made using Intellij

-This project has used recusions, different loops, subclasses, interfaces, generics, custom exceptions, factorys.
+This project has used recusions, different loops, subclasses, interfaces, generics, custom exceptions, factorys, MAVEN and JUNIT.

 This project was designed and created using Test Driven Development, SOLID principles and OOP